exercism/elixir/exercises/practice/leap/.approaches/introduction.md

 ## Approach: Multiple clause function

-Instead of using boolean operators, we can define multiple `leap_year?/1` functions with different guards.
+Instead of using boolean operators, we can define multiple `leap_year?/1` function clauses with different guards.
 We can use the order of the definitions to ensure correct check.

 ```elixir